gpanda70/data-engineering-experiments/spark/README.md

 ![img_1.png](Job_Stage_Task.png)

 **Transformation:** Operations like filter, select, join, groupBy.
-Can be split into narrow or wide(shuffle)
+* Narrow Transformations: Transformations that each input partition contributes to only one output partition.
+Generally more efficient and faster.
+* Wide Transformations: Transformations where input data from multiple partitions may be combined to produce each output partition.
+This means they require a shuffle, which involves disk I/O, network I/O, and serialization/deserialization of the data.

-**Action:** Operations like save, show, count.
-This will actually start the execution.
-It will take the transformations and create an optimized DAG (Physical plan)
+**Action:** Operations like save, show, and count.
+Once an action is invoked, Spark will take transformations to create an optimized
+Directed Acyclic Graph (DAG).
+This DAG is then divided into multiple Jobs, Stages, and Tasks.
+The code is executed accordingly, with the result either being returned to the Driver or written to disk.

 **Logical Plan:** Each transformation builds upon a logical plan, a tree of logical operations and high level abstraction of what the user wants to do.
 After the plan is constructed the catalyst optimizer creates logical optimized plan